HOTnCOOL/PropertyPulse-1/client/src/policies/deposit-policy.md

 2. Prepay 2 nights: Security deposit reduced to $35 (50% off)
 3. Prepay 3 or more nights: No security deposit required
 4. Prepay a full week: Special rate of $60 per night (regular rate is $70)
+5. Prepay a full month: Special rate of $50 per night (regular rate is $70)

 ## Summary of Payment Options